LibreCAD/docs/guides/drawingsetup.rst

 The "Paper format", e.g. paper size and orientation, to be used is an important to consideration when setting the drawing preferences.
 The Paper Format is entirely up to the user to determine, based on what is available (depending on the printer or printing service that is being used).
 While it can be done at anytime, determining the Paper Format sooner than later will help determine the "General Scale".

 ..
 Tip::
-   Setting the General Scale prior to dimensioning a drawing is a suggested as it will determine the appropriate line spacing for dimensions.
+   Setting the General Scale *prior to dimensioning a drawing* will help determine the appropriate line spacing for dimensions.
 See :ref:`Dimensioning <dimensioning>` for additional information.

 Determining the General Scale parameter for the best results is simple, it is the *inverse* of the printing scale obtained prior to printing.
 For example, if a print scale is determined to be "1:4", the General Scale is "4" (4:1).
 Setting the General Scale to the inverse of the print scale results in the dimension text being the defined size, e.g. 2.5mm, on the printed drawing.
 The drawing is scaled down to fit the page and the dimension text is scaled up to be legible.
 See the :ref:`Printing Guide <printing-guide>` for details.

-While any scale factor can be used, there are common scales used when **printing** different types of drawings.
+While any scale can be used when **printing** a drawing there are commonly used scales for different types of drawings.
 Refer to  :ref:`Scales <scales>` in the appendix for some examples.

 .. _entity-attributes: